yakkomajuri/yakkomajuri.github.io/pages/blog/dd2-thread-pool.md

 ## The solution

-So, a given Client could scale down to potentially mitigate this problem, but that's certainly not a good solution.
+So, the client could scale down to potentially mitigate this problem, but that's certainly not a good solution.

 But how did we _fix_ this?